Anum Bandey

-Anum Bandey (born 22 March 1997) is a Pakistani swimmer.
-She currently swims in Barnet Copthall Swimming Club, north west London.
+Anum Bandey (born 22 March 1997) is a former competitive swimmer who represented Pakistan at international level.
 In June 2012, she became the country's third female swimmer to be given a wild card for the Olympics.

 Career

 National

 As of 31 December 2011, Bandey holds 2 national records.

 International

 In 2011, Bandey took part in the 14th FINA World Championships held in Shanghai, China where she set a new national record of 5 minutes 37.11 seconds in 400m individual medley.
 It was this performance which earned her entry into the London Olympics.

 London Olympics

 Bandey participated in the 400m individual medley event at these Games where she placed last in her heat.
 However, she created a new national record when she swam the event in 5:34.64.